 Manual wheelchairs (standard and wide) and wheeled walkers are available free of charge on a first-come, first-served basis at the coat check in the Concourse Lobby of the Museum.
 Wheelchairs are provided solely for use in the Museum.

 Note: You may reserve a wheelchair if you already have purchased tickets to participate in one of the 9/11 Memorial Museum guided tours.
 To reserve, please contact (646) 583-3419 (voice or VP) or email@example.com to place a request.

 Social Narrative and Museum Map/Visual Checklist

 We want you to have a meaningful experience at the 9/11 Memorial Museum and make the most of your time here.
-You can download, print, and read the social narrative, Museum Map, and Visual Checklist (hyperlinked with PDF) to help prepare you for your visit.
+You can download, print, and read the social narrative (hyperlinked with PDF) to help prepare you for your visit.